We Are Now Open!

 We serve great quality Italian coffee, various teas, delicious hot chocolate and a wide range of cakes, scones and treats.
 We also have a full kids' menu, which means that whether you are looking for lunch for the family, afternoon tea with friends or breakfasts served all day, Hunter House Coffee Shop is the place for you!

 Hunter House has its own private car park with ample disabled and family parking bays and the coffee shop also has full disabled access for your convenience.
-We are a family friendly coffee shop with some toys for the children to play with, high chairs and full changing facilities.

 But don't just believe us, here's what some of our customers say: